 Commercial vs. Fine Tolerances

 In a production environment, manufacturers and fabricators generally offer two different types of tolerances: commercial tolerance and fine tolerances.
 Commercial tolerance is the widest tolerance a mold can hold.
 As you might guess, the ultimate benefit of a less strict tolerance is lower costs.
-Fine tolerance, therefore, is the tightest tolerance that can be held, generally requiring more advanced production processes that often carry higher costs.
+Fine tolerance is the tightest tolerance that can be held, generally requiring more advanced production processes carrying higher costs.

 Plastic Injection Molding Tolerances

-Considering the numerous variables that determine molding tolerances for injection molding with plastic, it is important to understand the tolerance holding properties of the most common plastics used in injection molding .
+It is important to understand the tolerance holding properties of the most common plastics used in injection molding, considering the numerous variables that determine molding tolerances for injection molding with plastic.
 These materials include:

 - Acrylonitrile Butadiene Styrene (ABS)